Kyle-Murphey/project3-3113-2020/README.md

 > processes and how much time they need.
 Imagine you have one very large process at the
 > beginning of the ready queue and 6 smaller processes following it.
 If the time quantum is
 > large, then the 6 following processes will be waiting longer than they should be (especially if
-> their runtimes' are less than the quantum).
+> their runtimes are less than the quantum).
 If we shrink down the quantum size, it
 > will context switch out of the bigger process and onto the smaller ones.
 This will result in
 > a lot lower average waiting times for all of the processes.
 However, if we reverse the order
 > of the processes and place the smaller ones first, a large time quantum will work perfectly.